groonga/groonga/doc/source/reference/functions/geo_distance.rst

 ``approximate_type``
 """"""""""""""""""""

-It specifies how to approximate the geographical features for calculating the value of distance.
+Specifies how to approximate the geographical features for calculating the value of distance.

 You can specify the value of ``approximate_type`` by one of the followings.